 An X-ray mainly identifies bone fractures, dislocations, misalignment, or narrowed joint spaces.
 On the other hand, an MRI gives more detailed body structures, including soft tissues, nerves, and blood vessels.

-Just as you cannot substitute an X-Ray with an MRI, you shouldn't rely on endpoint or network vulnerability scanners to help you find OWASP Top 10 vulnerabilities in your web applications and APIs.
+Just as you cannot substitute an X-Ray with an MRI, you shouldn't rely on endpoint or network vulnerability scanners to help you find OWASP Top 10 vulnerabilities in your web application and APIs.

-Cyber Chief is an automated penetration test tool that can find thousands of vulnerabilities in your web applications, APIs, and cloud network through its various vulnerability scans.
+Cyber Chief is an automated penetration test tool that can find thousands of vulnerabilities in your web application, APIs, and cloud network through its various vulnerability scans.

 However, as a software development leader, you're most interested in protecting your application from vulnerabilities in the OWASP Top 10 list.
 A more detailed list of vulnerabilities is offered by the SANS CWE 25 and includes the vulnerabilities like these: